Pratik02-07/WishingAura/README.md

 Schedule Delivery:

-Choose a date and time for the wish to be sent (e.g., on the recipient’s birthday).
+Choose a date and time for the wish to be sent (e.g., on the recipient's birthday).

 Share the Wish: